 Mama and Daddy had a maid named Maimie, a black lady who cooked for us and though the housekeeping was marginal, which Mama never seemed to mind, her cooking was unlike anything I’d ever tasted.
 I never told Mama that she could never cook like Maimie, but I think she knew it and would tell Maimie how she wasn’t sure what she would do if she wasn’t around to save us.
 She looked after us too, us kids, me, my brother, and my sister, and whatever kids we dragged in with us, and sometimes a stray dog or cat or two.
 I don’t know how Maimie did it, but I respected her that she wasn’t into housework.
 It’s like she said: I cook, I wipe up the counters, and sometimes I go fetch a kid or animal, but I’ll be damned if I’m gonna be wonder woman.
 The one thing though I know was a bummer for Maimie was that Mama expected her to polish the silver, constantly.
 I never understood that, but first thing, as soon as the box fans in the kitchen and front rooms were on and breakfast was under way, Maimie would be there by the sink, one of our old cloth baby diapers in hand, rubbing away with the polish until the silver gleamed.

 “Child, child!”
-She said to me, one night, late, after everyone was in bed.
+She said to me, one night, late, after everyone was in bed, and I was asleep in my room.
 “Maimie done need your help now!
 I don’t want you to say nothing to your Mama about it neither.”
 I put on my clothes and went with her into the night under the moon and stars.
 We lived in the country and our neighbors had farms.
 My Daddy was a preacher so we didn’t have much land but there wasn’t a building or a stop light for miles.

 “I need you to drive me to take this food to the dance on the other side of Cherry Hill.
 You be a good girl, now and set on up there behind the wheel like I seen you do with Ms. Millie.”